gransl/310-alp/README.md

 Fields marked with `attr_reader` have a getter, and those marked with `attr_accessor` have a getter and a setter. (`attr_writer` is a way to get only a setter).
-Fields are created with the `@` symbol inside the constructor.
+Fields are created using the `@` symbol inside the constructor.
 All fields *always* private, and can only be accessed via the accessor methods.

 Classes are *always* public for the namespace it's defined in.
 This means